Timber Flooring – What To Consider With Your Subfloors

 TIMBER FLOORING – What To Consider With Your Subfloors

 Whether industrial, minimalist, modern or traditional, timber floors compliment virtually any interior.
-Not only are timber floors versatile and timeless, they are a strong selling point to any home (for some timber floor inspo, check out share design’s trends in timber flooring).
+Not only are timber floors versatile and timeless, they are a strong selling point to any home.
 However, when deciding on timber flooring for your home, there are many factors to consider:

 Your building subfloor will determine the timber options you can choose from.
 Traditional hardwood floors must be laid over hardwood joists.
 In contrast, floating floors can be laid over existing floors, including wood, concrete, tiles, particle-board, plywood and cork.